dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 This fact may be used by the context.

 Since outside of templates, the context must be annotated manually; this is unproblematic:
-The call becomes illegal and a compiler error is presented to the programmer.
+The call becomes illegal, and a compiler error is presented to the programmer.

 With the changes proposed by this DIP, in templated contexts, except uniqueness, it is necessary to manually ensure the execution is `pure` or `nothrow`.
 Usually, this can be achieved by properly annotating the callback where it is defined:
 Instead of `x => x + 1` one has to write `(x) pure nothrow => x + 1`.
-This ensures that even when the type of the object plugged in for `x` depends on factors outside the control of the context, if `typeof(x)` happens to have an impure or possibly throwing `opBinary!"+"(int)` that will lead to a compilation error.
+This ensures that
+even when the type of the object plugged in for `x` depends on factors outside the control of the context, if `typeof(x)` happens to have an impure or possibly throwing `opBinary!"+"(int)` that will lead to a compilation error.

-In the opinion of the author, a context should not rely on the annotations of the functional to check its requirements implicitly, but instead make those requirements explicit in its statements.
+In the opinion of the author,
+a context should not rely on the annotations of the functional to check its requirements implicitly, but instead make those requirements explicit in its statements.

 The benefits and drawbacks of making this or another warrant attribute the default, is discussed regularly on the forums.
-This change is necessry to alleviate breakage by any sane way such a default would be implemented.
+This change is necessary to alleviate breakage by any sane way such a default would be implemented.

-For exaple, consider making `@safe` the default.
+For example, consider making `@safe` the default.
 Without this change, a suitable unannotated `void functional(void function() f)` would either become
 * `void functional(void function()       f) @safe` — or
 * `void functional(void function() @safe f) @safe`.

 (Here, *suitable* means that `functional` contains `@safe` operations only apart from the call to `f`.)

 The first option can be excluded immediately, because when `functional` calls its parameter `f`, it will no longer compile.
 This breaking change is obvious and would affect almost all unannotated functionals.

-So it must be the second option.
-But now, most `@system` annotated contexts can no longer make use of `functional` because its signature requires any argument be `@safe`.
+So it must be the second option, which entails that most `@system` annotated contexts can no longer make use of `functional` because its signature requires any argument be `@safe`.
-That is overly restrictive from the viewpoint of a `@system` context.
+That is overly restrictive from the viewpoint of a `@system` context:
-And there is no reason why `functional` should not be used by a `@system` context.
+There is no reason why `functional` should not be used by a `@system` context.

 With this change, however, the first option is the way to go:
 A `@safe` context must supply a `@safe` argument for the call to `functional` to be considered `@safe`.